CUBRID/cubrid-manual/en/admin/config.rst

     The spaces to store the temporary result are as follows.

     *   Cache buffer to store the temporary result (acquired by **temp_file_memory_size_in_pages** parameter)
-    *   Permanent temp volume
+    *   Permanent volumes with the purpose of storing temporary data.
-    *   Temporary temp volume
+    *   Temporary volumes

-    If the previous space is exhausted, then the next space is used as the following order: Cache buffer for storing temporary result -> Permanent temp volume -> Temporary temp volume.
+    If the previous space is exhausted, then the next space is used as the following order: Cache buffer for storing temporary result -> Permanent volumes -> Temporary volumes.

 **thread_stacksize**